NLRWindSystems/CSM/notes_rh.md

   - `generate_model_result` could be something like `run_models`, though I'm still not sold on the usage of `yield`.
 One consideration would to just concatenate all the resulting data frames into a single resulting dataframe.

+# Feedback 9/9/2024

+## General

+- The offshore and onshore models should just be split.
+I assume the relationships won't ultimately be compatible.
+- `io.py` should be renamed because the Python standard library includes a package called `io`, so importing the CSM version writes over its namespace when imported.
+I think most of it would fit in `csm/csm.py` just fine as well.
+- Be careful with how long the comments are in some places.
+Generally aim to be succinct.
+I'd also avoid breaking up list/dict/etc. comprehensions with comments because it makes the code harder to read.
+Keep the line lengths consistent with the code line lengths as well, it's much easier to read that way.
+- I'd aim for avoiding abbreviations for things like `param` to keep things explicit.
+- When working with `Path` objects, just be sure to do `Path(<input>).resolve()` when initializing
+- `dict` objects should be initialized with `x = {}`, not `x = dict()`.
+This comes more of an accepted best practice within Python vs anything substantively wrong.
+It's just generally best to avoid instantiating a dictionary, or even list, with `dict(<input>)` vs `{"key": "value"}
+  unless it's something like `x = dict(zip(list1, list2))`, which is then the appropriate way.
+- `dict_of_dicts` is more commonly `nested_dict`
+- I'm still curious about the use of yield, is there a reason you're creating the dictionaries from generators?
+It's just not that common of a use case, so I'm just curious.
+- Is there a reason why only Python 3.12+ is supported?
+It'd be good to at least include 3.11 as well if it's possible.
+Relatedly, the ruff target version should reflect the minimum supported version.

+## CSM

+- I don't think I'm following the self._name logic, what exactly is this doing?
+Is it pulling the model's name?
+- `CSM.from_name()` seems like it should be the main model creation hook where `model_name` and `model_dir` are the two expected inputs.
+If using an included model, then `model_dir` could be `None`.
+- `self._function_args.keys()` is used a lot, couldn't `self._functions` be used in its place?
+- `_get_functions` should probably be `_get_model_functions`.
+- In `calculate()`, I might use the arguments `parameter`, `inputs`, and `**kwargs` because they're shorter and a more standard naming convention (at least with `**kwargs`).

+## util.py

+- `expand_dict_of_dicts`
+  - Will the underscore connection in bringing nested levels up (`upstream_key + "_" + k`) cause
+    issues later if there is an underscore in the parameter name already?
+- The `np.linspace` call could just be `dict_of_lists[k] = np.linspace(*v[0], v[1]), but i might also
+  be being picky about this.
+You might also need a check that the start and stop are in the correct order.
+- Something that would be helpful when creating the docstrings for these functions is to provide a somewhat basic example to show what the input and output should look like.
+In general, without seeing an example these are pretty abstract (totally fine) so they're a bit hard to follow.

+## run.py

+- `get_parameter_config` should be `read_config` or `load_config` instead of get since this is
+  primarily intended to be a file reading method.
+This method probably fits nicely in csm.py as well.
+- `run_parameter_config` could also just be `run` and be csm.py as a means to run without using the `CSM` class.
+This is also seems a bit redundant with `CSM.calculate_all()`.
+- In `create_input_parameter_scenarios`, `pi` threw me off, so I'd either stick with the generic `el` or use something more specific like `parameter` (not `input` since that's an actual method).
+  In the f-string, `f"{str(pi)}"` is redundant and can just be `f"{pi}"`